 - Reinstall in reverse order.

-Do not work on the fuel system if the engine is still hot or warm.
-Fuel may leak and can catch on fire if the engine is still warm.
+If the engine is hot or warm, do not work on the fuel system.
+Fuel may leak and catch fire if the engine is still warm.